 Very much at home in highly destructive and impact-prone environments, the core strength of Axgard-MSR lies at the heart of it’s success, and the added benefit of tough abrasion resistance and anti-graffiti properties makes it a favourite with specifiers and contractors alike.

-Common mirror applications for Axgard plastic mirrored sheets include hospital wards, prisons and bathrooms.
+Common mirror applications for Axgard plastic mirrored sheets include hospital ward mirror, prison mirrors and bathroom mirrors.

 Fixing is simple; Axgard-MSR can be bonded to any flat substrate, or mechanically fixed.
 In demanding, high-security applications, a combination of both provides an extra safeguard.